webpipes/spec/SPEC.markdown

 	{"foo": "string value for foo", "bar": 42}

-This is put inside an input envelope, which is just a single key JSON object with the key "input":
+This is put inside an input envelope, which is just a single key JSON object with the key "inputs":

 	{"inputs": {"foo": "string value for foo", "bar": 42}}